gsdlab/clafer/README.md

 We have both automated tests and regression tests.

-To run the automated tests, execute
+To run the automated tests (including both unit tests and [doctests](https://github.com/sol/doctest#readme)), execute

 ```
 cabal test
 ```

+To only run unit tests, execute `cabal test test-suite`.

+To only run doctests, execute `cabal test doctests`.

+For instructions for adding new modules to the doctest suite, see [cabal integration](https://github.com/sol/doctest#cabal-integration).

-To run the automated tests and the regression tests, execute
+To run all the automated tests and the regression tests, execute

 ```
 make test